jflex-de/jflex/jflex/examples/cup-java/README.md

 ### Using Maven

+To build:

-    ../../mvnw package
+    mvn package

-To run the parser:
+To run the parser manually:

-    java -cp target/cup-java-1.0.jar:../../../cup/cup/java-cup-11b-20160615.jar JavaParser <inputfile>

-or more simply the uberjar version:

     java -jar target/cup-java-full-1.0.jar <inputfile>

+To test the lexer:

+    mvn test

 ### Using ant

-    ant compile
-    ant run
+    ant test

-    java -jar build:../../../cup/cup/java-cup-11b-20160615.jar JavaParser <inputfiles>
+will generate, compile, and test the parser and lexer.

 ### Using make

-Use the Makefile or Ant (via 'ant run') to generate the lexer and parser, or type:
+Use the Makefile to generate the lexer and parser, and test it:

-    make compile
     make test

-The parser can be tested with:

-    java -cp out:../../../cup/cup/java-cup-11b-20160615.jar JavaParser <inputfiles>

-The scanner (without parser attached) can be tested with:

-    java -cp out:../../../cup/cup/java-cup-11b-20160615.jar TestLexer <inputfiles>

 ## Files